littlehorse-enterprises/lh-quickstart-dotnet/README.md

 To run a LittleHorse Server locally in one command, you can run:

-To run a LittleHorse Server locally in one command, you can run:

 ```
 docker run --name littlehorse -d -p 2023:2023 -p 8080:8080 ghcr.io/littlehorse-enterprises/littlehorse/lh-standalone:0.12.2
 ```